Eugeniusz Romer

 Eugeniusz Mikołaj Romer (3 February 1871 in Lviv (Lwów, Lemberg) – 28 January 1954) was a distinguished Polish geographer, cartographer and geopolitician, whose maps and atlases are still highly valued by experts.

+Life and career

+Eugeniusz Romer was the son of Edmund Romer and Irena Kördvelessy de Asguth.
+He came from a noble family of German origins that had settled in Poland since the 15th century and had been the heirs of the village of Bieździedza since the late 16th century.
+Eugeniusz's grandfather, Henryk, lost the family estate due to his participation in the November Uprising.
+His son, Edmund, along with his brother Władysław, took part in the January Uprising.
+Later, as a graduate of Vienna's Theresianum and an Austrian official, he underwent partial Germanization and did not particularly cultivate Polish national traditions in his family home.

-Born in the Austro-Hungarian Empire, he graduated from a high school in Nowy Sącz and studied history, geology, geography and meteorology at the Jagiellonian University in Kraków, also attending courses in Lwów and Halle (Saale).
+Eugeniusz Romer graduated from a high school in Nowy Sącz and studied history, geology, geography and meteorology at the Jagiellonian University in Kraków, also attending courses in Lwów and Halle (Saale).
 In 1894, Romer earned a doctorate in philosophy at University of Lviv.
 He was a president of Polish Copernicus Society of Naturalists (1910–11).